marktheknife/sunpower-web-monitor/README.md

 ## Gateway Firmware Compatibility

-Beginning in **September 2025**, SunPower released firmware version **2025.9 build 61845**.
+Beginning in **September 2025**, SunPower launched firmware version **2025.9 build 61845** for the PVS6 gateway.
 It added authentication (username and password) to the `dl_cgi` API used by this project.
 This release impacted the Dashboard.

 ### The good news
 PVS gateways using SunPower's latest firmware no longer require a direct Ethernet connection to the LAN1 installer port.